yungshun317/spring-boot-web-actuator/README.md

 ## Flyway

 You can get full control of your database by versioning your schemas using database migration scripts with Flyway.
+Both Flyway and Liquibase implement the concept of **evolutionary database**.

 Create 2 `.sql` files in the `resources/db/migration` directory.
 The first one, `V1__init.sql`, defines the table schema, creates the table, and inserts one record.
 ```sql